fazleskhan/elite_dangerous_discord_tools/README.md

 #### init_datasource

-Iteratively loads the json contents of the init directory into the current datasource
+Loads JSON files from the target import directory into the configured datasource.

 ### Diagrams